Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

 This raises the interesting question of the impact of different stylized micro-foundational assumptions on aggregate behavior and how this behaviour aligns with the macro-description in a thermal macroeconomic framework, and in particular, the question of how different micro-foundational assumptions modify the entropy function.
 Many such assumptions are possible.
 Starting from our Cobb-Douglas model, for example, different agents $i$ could have different $\alpha_i$ and $\eta_i$ {(this leads to relatively straightforward extension of the above results, in particular the entropy has the averages of $\alpha_i$ and $\eta_i$ in place of $\alpha$ and $\eta$)}.
 Exchanges could be restricted to change of goods and money of opposite signs.
 Agents could make just a fraction $f_i$ of their holdings available at each interaction.
 There can be more than one sort of good (in addition to money).
 The utility function might incorporate substitution effects or complementarity effects.
 Goods and money might come in discrete amounts.
 Moreover, agents might be subject to behavioural biases, such as a status quo bias in favour of whatever goods they hold at the time \cite{SZ} or tendencies to compare with, or imitate, their neighbours.
 We anticipate that, unlike this toy example, the preferences of agents in general result in an entropy function that is not just a sum of functions of the quantity of each type of good.
 Examples of some of these effects are treated in \cite{LMC}.

-While the Cobb-Douglas set-up explored here yields analytically tractable results, the implications of more complex micro assumptions will not typically be analytically tractable and will require simulations.
+It is interesting to note that there is, to our knowledge, no parallel conventional macroeconomic theory which captures the behaviour of the CD economy.
+Thus, the TM framework appears to provide a powerful explanatory framework for understanding at least some economic systems.
+It is to be hoped that the additional explanatory power of thermal macroeconomics will also extend to more realistic economic models (and of course to the real economy).
+While the Cobb-Douglas set-up explored here yields analytically tractable results, the implications of more complex micro-assumptions will not typically be analytically tractable and will require simulations.
 This is an important direction for our on-going and future work.
 In the rest of the present paper, we largely set microfoundations aside, and return to explore the implications of the purely ``macro'' TM theory.